-

 Public transportation: The N, R and W trains to Court Street station are 7 minutes walk to the Pier.
 The South Brooklyn Ferry from Wall Street or Corlears Hook in Manhattan stops right at Pier 6.

-The event will take place on the grass - feel free to bring a blanket.
+The service will take place on the grass - feel free to bring a blanket.
 (In case of inclement weather, the service will be held at the Village Community School- text and email notification will be sent as soon as possible).

 Pricing

-High Holy Days services are included in New Shul Membership.
+High Holy Day services are included in New Shul Membership.
 If interested in becoming a member click here.

-Guest tickets pricing as follow:
+Guest ticket pricing is as follows:

 In-person Tickets: $180 per person (13 and up) per service